txaggiediver/reCapify/README.md

 - To log out, click **Logout**.

 ### Using Amazon Chime
-- At the specified meeting time, a scribe bot will join your meeting's waiting room.
-It will wait up to five minutes in the waiting room before exiting.
+- At the specified meeting time, your scribe bot will join the meeting's waiting room.
+    - It will wait up to five minutes in the waiting room before exiting.
+- Verify the linked email then admit the scribe bot into the meeting.
-- Once admitted into the meeting, the scribe bot will introduce itself with a message in the chat.
+- Once admitted, the scribe bot will introduce itself with a message in the chat.
-- At any point, you can send the scribe bot(s) command messages in the chat to start capturing new messages and machine-generated captions, redact additional PII, and/or remove the scribe bot(s) from the meeting.
+- At any point, you can send the scribe bot(s) command messages in the chat to start saving new messages and machine-generated captions, redact additional PII, and/or remove the scribe bot(s) from the meeting.

 <br>\* The application stack will not deploy outside US East (North Virginia) because, to use an Amazon Certificate Manager (ACM) certificate with CloudFront, the certificate must be requested in that region.<br />